• Skip to main content

 Explore Around Town

 Take time to stroll through our historic downtown and check out the unique boutiques and shops.
 We have a growing art scene in town with many talented artists calling Fayetteville home.
-Stop by Wild Art & Wonderful Things to bring home a little piece of Fayetteville with a variety of handcrafted items.
+The Love Hope Center for the Arts is an old church turned art gallery featuring rotating exhibits throughout the season showcasing many talented West Virginia artists.
+Stop by Lost Appalachia Trading Co. to take home a little piece of Fayetteville with a variety of Appalachian inspired items.
 We have three new additions to town with Out of the Ashes, Thread, and Very Rare Vintage.
 Fayetteville is a picker’s paradise with four antique stores within walking distance including The New River Antique Mall.
 If you love the outdoors Ace Gear Shop or Waterstone Outdoors can get outfitted for your next adventure.
+Spring is still our sleepy season downtown so check local business hours when planning your trip dates.

 Dinner